 A plug adapter is a small device that allows you to plug your device into a wall in a country that has different electric plugs.
 For example, the two flat prongs on a US plug won’t fit into the electrical sockets in Italy.
 So, you need a plug adapter – insert your US plug into one end and plug the adapter into the Italian socket.
 A power adapter is a power supply for your electronic devices.
 It also goes by ‘charger’ or ‘AC adapter.’

 Travel adapters usually adapt for multiple countries (input plugs and output prongs).
 Unless you’re traveling in multiple countries on your trip, I’d avoid them.
-They often are too large to fit into small areas or recessed sockets, and sometimes they fall out of Italian sockets.
+They often are too large to fit into small areas (like on some trains) or recessed sockets, and sometimes they fall out of Italian sockets.